symbol/symbol-docs/source/concepts/account-restriction.rst

 The account owners - plural in case of multisig accounts - can edit the account restrictions at a later time announcing the specific :ref:`account restriction transaction <account-address-restriction-transaction>`.

+.. csv-table:: Restriction types
+    :widths: 40 30 30
+    :header: "Restriction", "Incoming Transactions", "Outgoing Transactions"
+    :delim: ;

+    AccountAddressRestriction; ✔️; ✔️
+    AccountMosaicRestriction;✔️ ;  ❌
+    AccountOperationRestriction;❌; ✔️

 *******************
 Address restriction
 *******************

-An account can decide to only **receive** transactions from a list of allowed :doc:`addresses <account>`.
-Similarly, the account can define a list of blocked addresses.
+An account can decide to **only receive** transactions from a list of allowed **addresses**.
+Alternatively, the account can define a list of blocked addresses.

+Restricting **incoming transactions** is useful when the account will be only receiving transactions from known addresses, or when the account wants to block transactions coming from unknown senders.

 .. figure:: ../resources/images/diagrams/account-restrictions-address.png
     :align: center